-YTD 2018 - Due to the backlog of data, first and second quarter fatalities were derived from TMS and third quarter fatalities are from MSHP radio reports.
+2018\ - Due to the backlog of data, first, second and third quarter fatalities were derived from TMS.
+Fourth quarter fatalities are from MSHP radio reports.

-YTD 2018 - Due to a backlog of crash reports into STARS, the serious injury measure only includes data derived from TMS.
-Third quarter 2018 data is not available on the MSHP radio reports and is incomplete in TMS
+\YTD 2018 - Due to a backlog of crash reports into STARS, the serious injury measure only includes data derived from TMS.
+Fourth quarter 2018 data is unavailable on the MSHP radio reports and is incomplete in TMS.